 Your Home is NOT an Investment

-Before you call me a jerk, idiot, or unflattering expletives, let me share some objective data as to why a home is not an investment.
+Before all of you homeowners call me a jerk, idiot, or unflattering expletives, let me share some objective data as to why a home is not an investment (and keep in mind that I am a homeowner too).

 The reality is that housing prices have barely outpaced inflation over the last 125 years.
 Inflation adjusted housing prices are just 1.35X what they were (in 2013 dollars) in 1890.